heremaps/xyz-documentation/docs/cli/xyz-shapefiles-docs.md

 - choose Vector -> Geometry Tools -> Simplify
 - save the simplified data to a new XYZ space using the HERE XYZ plugin

 Note that the Simplify tool works in decimal degrees, and the default is 1 degree, which is probably not what you want.
-Useful values depend on the extent and zoom levels of your map, but `0.01`, `0.001` and `0.0001` are interesting values.
+Useful values depend on the extent and zoom levels of your map, but `0.01`, `0.001`, `0.0001`, and `0.00001` are interesting values.

 ## Very large shapefiles (> 200MB)

 The HERE XYZ CLI will attempt to load the entire shapefile into memory before uploading it to the API.
-This will generally work for shapefiles up to 200-300MB, but you will start to see Node.js memory errors for shapefiles larger than that.
+This will generally work for shapefiles up to 200MB, but you will start to see Node.js memory errors beyond that.

 While GeoJSON and CSVs can be streamed via the `upload -s` option, this option is not yet available for shapefiles.
 You will have the most success converting the shapefile to GeoJSON and then uploading to XYZ.